 NVIDIA GeForce Experience is a software suite that comes with the drivers for your NVIDIA graphics card.
-Technically, you don’t even need to use GeForce Experience; some people even go far out of their way to install just the driver and not the suite.
+Technically, you don’t even need to use GeForce Experience.
+Some people even install just the graphics card driver and not the suite.

 How to Download and Install GeForce Experience

 Fortunately, GeForce Experience has a pretty straightforward installation process.

-Upon initial sign-in, you’ll be brought to the Home Screen with a pop-up offering you a tour and an option to automatically optimize games as you install them.
+- Upon initial sign-in, you’ll be brought to the Home Screen with a pop-up offering you a tour and an option to automatically optimize games as you install them.